Sukhmanpreet-Kaur120/SukhmanBookStore/SukhmanBookStore/ReadMe.txt

-﻿2023-10-31
+﻿2023-10-30
+Name-Sukhmanpreet Kaur

 1415
 I'm starting the 2nd Assignment.
 In the first step I create a new project in Visual Studio 2019 and then selected ASP.NET Core Web Application, then configured the project by giving it the name as SukhmanBookStore.
-Next thing we have to do is create a new ASP.NET core web application as in ASP.NET Core Web App (Model-View-Controller) and the core should be 5.0 as well as change the authentication to Individual User Accountsclick on the Enable Razor runtime compilation and create the project.
+Web App (Model-View-Controller) and the core should be 5.0 as well as change the authentication to Individual User Accountsclick on the Enable Razor runtime compilation and create the project.